EdoardoCostantini/mi-pca/README.md

 - Run the script `pc_step2_unzip.R` to unzip the results and create a single .rds file
 - Finally, the script `combine_results.R` computes bias, CIC, and all the outcome measures.
   It also puts together the RDS objects that can be plotted with the functions stored in `./code/plots/`

+## Convergence checks

+To perform convergence checks:

+- Open the initialization script `init.R` and check that:
+  - you have all the required packages installed
+  - the fixed parameters and experimental factor levels are set to the desired values
+  - the parameter `parms$run_type` is set to 3 (this will deploy the conditions for convergence check
+- Open the script `pc_step1_sim.R`
+- Define the number of desired repetitions by changing the parameter `reps`
+- Define the number of clusters for parallelization by changing the parameter `clus`
+- Run the script `pc_step1_sim.R`
+- Open and run the script `checks/check_convergence.R` to obtain convergence plots for desired conditions and repetitions

 # Output files